 Recently, Mr. Ferguson has been invited to give performances in China and will be returning to give master classes at several major music conservatories late this year.
 He now resides in the New York area with wife ChenXin Xu.

 Ms. Melissa graduated from NYU Steinhardt in 2017 with a Bachelor’s degree in Music Performance and in 2018 with a Master's degree in Music Education.
 As an active bass player, Melissa participates in ensembles such as the Brooklyn Symphony Orchestra, NY Chamber Players, Utopia Opera, 5th Floor Theater Company, and has played in orchestra pits for Cendrillon, Kiss Me Kate, A Little Night Music, Elf the Musical, Pippin, Bubble Boy, and Hairspray.
-Melissa is a certified music educator in NY State and is currently teaching 2nd/3rd grade music and beginning strings at Peekskill City School District.
-She has also taught music in Westchester and Orange County, as well as private schools in Manhattan.
-She joined NYMA in January 2019 and is also a bass, cello, and violin/viola teacher for NYMA.
+Melissa is a certified music educator in NY State and is currently teaching high school strings at Port Chester Public School District.
+She has also taught music in Westchester and Orange County schools, as well as private schools in Manhattan.
+She joined NYMA in January 2019 as manager and also teaches bass, cello, and violin/viola for the school.

-He has taught master-classes, workshops, and lead rehearsals in performance practice at Baldwin Wallace College, Sarah Lawrence College, Manhattan School of Music, and since 2014, he is on the faculty at the “Rethinking Bach” workshop at the Tokai University in Japan.
-Along with his private studio, he is currently on the faculty at Opportunity Music Project, 88 Keys Music School and as Artist Teacher at Midori and Friends.
+He has taught master-classes, workshops, and lead rehearsals in performance practice at Baldwin Wallace College, Sarah Lawrence College, Manhattan School of Music, University of Pennsylvania, and since 2014, he has been on the faculty at the “Rethinking Bach” workshop at the Tokai University in Japan and Hansei University in Korea.
+Along with his private studio, he is currently on the faculty at Opportunity Music Project and as Artist Teacher at Midori and Friends.

-Joan is currently pursuing a Doctorate of Musical Arts at the CUNY Graduate Center.
+Joan is currently finishing Doctorate of Musical Arts at the CUNY Graduate Center.